There are several reasons why you need creativity in your life, especially as you age (five big reasons, in fact).

 - #4.
 Brainstorm creative ideas while daydreaming and letting your mind wander.

 - #5.
 Learn something creative in an online course.

-Now get out there and find your creative flow state.
+If you’re looking for more ideas to boost your happiness in retirement, check out our list, get out there and find your creative flow state.
 The world is ready for your creative projects.

 I’m rooting for you…